Zilliqa/zilliqa-js/README.md

 `event_logs` comprises of all the events emitted in the transaction.
 For example, if your transaction calls a transition which emits 3 events, it will be an array of three events.
 The `address` is the contract address of the contract which emits the event.

 `success` indicates if the transaction is successful.

+## Examples
+For more examples, visit this [repository](https://github.com/Zilliqa/Zilliqa-JavaScript-Library-Examples).

 ## API Documentation